nikithauidev/galileo_appln/README.md

 # galileo_appln
 sampleApplication

+Download the galileo_appln rar file  and extract the code .

 This Application in developed on angular  6 version.

 To run the Application need to install node mpdules please install node js in the machine and run the below command.